czbiohub-sf/cerebra/README.md

 What is `cerebra`?
 -------------------------------------
 This tool allows you to quickly extract meaningful variant information from a DNA or RNA sequencing experiment.
-If you're interested in learning what variants are present in your DNA/RNA samples, variant callers like GATK [HaplotypeCaller](https://software.broadinstitute.org/gatk/documentation/tooldocs/3.8-0/org_broadinstitute_gatk_tools_walkers_haplotypecaller_HaplotypeCaller.php) can be used to generate variant calling format (VCF) files following a sequencing experiment.
+If you're interested in learning what variants are present in your DNA/RNA samples, variant callers such as GATK [HaplotypeCaller](https://software.broadinstitute.org/gatk/documentation/tooldocs/3.8-0/org_broadinstitute_gatk_tools_walkers_haplotypecaller_HaplotypeCaller.php) can be used to generate [variant calling format](https://samtools.github.io/hts-specs/VCFv4.2.pdf) (VCF) files following a sequencing experiment.
 A VCF file looks like this:

 ```##fileformat=VCFv4.2
 ##source=HaplotypeCaller